SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: SGDE: Secure Generative Data Exchange

 \subsection{Threat Analysis}

-In this section, we analyze how SGDE resists to the most common attacks to federated learning.
-Considering the topology of attacks described in~\cite{lyu_threats_2020}, we mainly focus on attacks run by malicious agents inside the federation.
+This section analyzes how SGDE resists to the most common attacks to federated learning.
+Considering the topology of attacks described in~\cite{lyu_threats_2020}, the attention is focused is on attacks run by malicious agents inside the federation.

 The first family of attacks to be analyzed is poisoning.
 In SGDE, the attack surface for a malicious agent resides only in the construction of the generators.
 Since there is no central model nor a single point of failure, an attacker cannot compromise the whole system, as in a centralized FL setting.
 At most, the attacker may build a set of generators that synthesize poisoned data with the intent of having local models produce wrong estimations.
 However, from an honest user perspective, a poisoning attack can be detected by performance drops and solved by discarding malicious data generators during the synthetic data sampling process.
 More generally, as argued in~\cite{fung_mitigating_2020}, a centralized and accessible dataset, such as a synthetic one generated with SGDE, is less prone to poisoning, as direct heuristic analysis makes poisoning attacks easier to detect.
 This is not possible in a standard FL scenario, where no data information is transparent to the clients, other than their private datasets.